-The International Olympic Committee presented the 400m hurdles gold medal to two-time U.S. Olympian Lashinda Demus at Champions Park in Paris on August 9th.
+The International Olympic Committee presents the 400m hurdles gold medal to two-time U.S. Olympian Lashinda Demus at Champions Park in Paris on August 9th.
 4,384 days in the making, the gold medal was for the London 2012 Olympics.
-Also receiving upgraded Olympic medals for the 400m hurdles were Zuzana Henjnova of Czechia (silver) and Kaliese Spencer of Jamaica (bronze).
+At the same time, two other women finally receive what they earned.
+Specifically, Zuzana Hejnová of Czechia receives silver and Kaliese Spencer of Jamaica receives bronze.

 All told, 10 Olympians had their medals upgraded in the ceremony at Champions Park in Paris.
-Only Demus and U.S. High Jumper Eric Kynard (London 2012) were presented with gold medals.
+Only Demus and U.S. High Jumper Eric Kynard (London 2012) are presented with gold medals.

 Demus won the silver medal in the 400m hurdles at the London 2012 Olympics.
 In October of 2022, the IOC announced the gold medalist had doped, and she was disqualified, making Demus the gold medalist in March of 2023.
 The mother of four has worked relentlessly with the IOC for almost two years for this moment of glory for all.
 Her mom, Yolanda Demus, coached her to the first American title in the 400m hurdles.
 With the gold medal, Yolanda and Lashinda become the first Mother-Daughter Duo to win a Gold Medal at the Olympics in Track and Field.

-A true pioneer, in 2012 she was called the fastest mother in the world as her twins (Dontay and Duaine Mayrant), then-aged 5, were in the stands cheering her on.
+Undeniably a pioneer, she was called the fastest mother in the world in 2012.
+At that time, both Dontay and Duaine Mayrant, her five-year-old twins, were in the stands cheering her on.

 Former Gamecock Teammate Chelsea Hammond Ross

-Dontay and Duaine were both thrilled for their mom and honored to put on the gold medal soon after she received it.
+Meanwhile, Dontay and Duaine are both thrilled.
+They are honored to wear the gold medal almost as soon as Lashinda receives it.

 Ceremony at the USA House